 love that burns with holy fear

-Key Point #6 Begin turning over to God areas of your life that you have never committed to Him.
+In an alcohol detox program (and drugs) begin turning over to God areas of your life that you have never committed to Him.
 This is the heart of worship – surrender.
 God won’t settle for 80 percent of your life; He wants it all.

 Read Matthew 2, Proverbs 25 and 2nd Corinthians 11